izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 \end{pmatrix}
 \end{equation}

-See Appendix B for the MATLAB code which shows where this information comes from.
+See Appendix B.2 for the MATLAB code which shows where this information comes from.
 We perform the sum of squares calculation as follows

 \begin{equation}
 &(\mathbf{1} + \frac{1}{2}A_1 + \frac{1}{2}A_2 + \frac{1}{2}B_1 + \frac{1}{2}B_2)^2 \\